prisma/prisma1/examples/cli-tool/README.md

 # CLI Tool

 This example demonstrates how to implement a data store with Prisma for a CLI tool (In this case a simple todo list).
+Note that typically you would deploy Prisma behind an [application server](../application-server).

 ## Get started